NatCATModeling/R4H2O/manuscript/r4h2o_02_basics.md

 X> Open the help file for the `plot()` function.
 How do you plot a function with both points and lines?

-## Exercise 1: Calculating channel flows
+## Quiz 1: Calculating channel flows
 Now it is your turn to play with R and functionality of RStudio.
-You need to measure the flow in a rural channel with a rectangular weir.
+You need to measure the flow in a rural channel with a rectangular weir (figure 2.4).
 Measuring flows in open channels is usually done by measuring the depth of the water at a section with a standard profile.
 A mathematical relationship determines the volume of water the passes through the channel.

 The width of the weir is 300mm, and you measure a height of 100mm.
 To calculate the flow, you can use a simplified version of the Kindsvater-Carter rectangular weir equation ([ISO 1438: 2017](https://www.iso.org/standard/66463.html)):